pha3z/wp_cube/README.md

 A containerized WordPress build using composer for automatic updates and version management.

 ## Features & Benefits
-- Uses ServerSideUp, a production-grade high-performance Apache & PHP image.
+- Uses ServerSideUp, a production-grade high-performance Apache & PHP & Composer image.
 Read about it here: https://serversideup.net/open-source/docker-php/docs/getting-started/these-images-vs-others
 - Includes WP CLI
-- Composer is pre-initialized in the image.
 - Lightweight backups -- only wp-content/uploads and composer.json need to be mounted to persistent volumes and backed up.
 Everything else is ephemeral.
 - Built-in path for reverting wordpress core and plugin versions.
-If core or a plugin upgrade breaks your site, there is a sane path to reverting the stack: just modify composer.json and restart the container.
+If core or a plugin upgrade breaks your site, there is a sane path to reverting the stack: just modify composer.json to force a previous version and restart the container.

 ## Architecture
 Dockerfile builds an image containing:
-- ServerSideUp Apache & PHP
+- ServerSideUp (Apache & PHP & Composer)
 - WP CLI
-- Composer
 - An initialized composer project in /var/www/html

-~~Docker startup script process:
-Checks the env var "wp_run_mode" to determine if the container should run in "upgrade" or "normal".
-In "upgrade" mode, the startup script runs composer update to update wordpress core and all plugins.
-Then it runs the wp upgrade script and terminates the container.
-In "normal" mode, the container simply runs apache and hosts the site as normal.~~

-~~Host OS Bash run script:
-The host bash script will first run the container in 'upgrade' mode, and then rerun it in 'normal' mode as soon.
-You can configure the script to run on a nightly cron job to ensure your wordpress installation is always up-to-date.~~

 ## Usage
 You first need a docker network with a mariadb (or mysql) running and configured.